caicloud/cyclone/docs/user_guide.md

 ### Create SCM type workflowtriggers

-Note that the `workflowtrigger.spc.scm.postCommit.workflowURL` field *MUST* be specified while creating workflowTrigger, WorkflowURL represents repository url of the workflow that the wrokflowTrigger related to, Cyclone will checkout code from this URL while executing WorkflowRun(e.g: http://192.168.21.97/svn/caicloud/cyclone).
+Note that the `workflowtrigger.spc.scm.postCommit.workflowURL` field *MUST* be specified while creating workflowTrigger, WorkflowURL represents repository url of the workflow that the workflowTrigger related to, Cyclone will checkout code from this URL while executing WorkflowRun(e.g: http://192.168.21.97/svn/caicloud/cyclone).